ArunachalamM101202/ArunachalamM101202/README.md

-# 💻 Arunachalam M
+# 💻 Arunachalam Manikandan

 👋 Hi there!
-I'm Arunachalam M, a passionate tech enthusiast with a keen interest in web development, mobile development, and deep learning.
+I'm Arunachalam Manikandan, a passionate tech enthusiast interested in web development, mobile development, machine and deep learning.

 ## 🚀 About Me